btihen/btihen_flowbite/src/_posts/building_a_bridgetown_website.md

 for further styling see: [https://github.com/bridgetownrb/bridgetown-quick-search#styling](https://github.com/bridgetownrb/bridgetown-quick-search#styling)

-### SEO tags
+### Usability & SEO

+If we run `lighthouse` (in Chome Dev-Toools) we will find a few problems.
+To adress them we can use a few more plugins.

+#### SEO Tags & Social Media Sharing

 Bridgetown SEO Tag adds important meta tags to your site!
+As well as creates a social media card.
+The site image you need to choose and add yourself.

 [https://github.com/bridgetownrb/bridgetown-seo-tag](https://github.com/bridgetownrb/bridgetown-seo-tag)